mayermakes/massDownloader/README.md

 python3 DL.py

 (you may need sudo before it)
-the Videos specified in list.txt will no download into the working folder. this may take a while if you have a lot of videos.
+the Videos specified in list.txt will now download into the working folder. this may take a while if you have a lot of videos.